How to remove smoke odours from your home

 Removing Cigarette Smoke Smell from your Car

-If you have bought a used car from someone who used to smoke the smell can be not only unpleasant but also distracting from driving.
-An instant fix for smokey smelling cars is through the use of the PowAir odour neutralising agents.
-A top seller for odour problems in cars is the PowAir block which is a small quiet workhouse that just sits in your car and eliminates the smell completely.
-Spraying PowAir spray on the fabrics as well will have a massive effect and will neutralise the odours seeping from it.
+If you have bought a used car from someone who used to smoke, the smell can be not only unpleasant but also distracting from driving.
+A simple upholstery smell remove solution is to use PowAir odour neutralising agents.
+A top seller for odour problems, including smoke odour elimination, is the PowAir Block.
+PowAir Block is a small, quiet workhouse that sits in your car and eliminates smells, like cigarette smoke, completely.
+Alternatively, spraying an odour neutraliser spray, like PowAir Spray, onto fabrics for upholstery smell removal also helps to eliminate poor odours naturally and effectively.

 A more thorough method would be to clean the car completely from top to bottom to try and scrub all the oily deposits away.
-This is obviously extremely hard though in a car with so many nooks and crannys and it is often the case that even with a thorough clean an odour block is still needed to take the edge away from the stale smoke smell.
-If you are to attempt cleaning the car yourself then it is recommended to use the same bicarbonate of soda mixture that was mentioned earlier to clean the walls.
+This can be extremely hard, with some smaller nooks and crannies being extremely difficult to access.
+PowAir Block is still needed to take the edge away and act as a long lasting smoke odour eliminator.
+If you attempt cleaning the car yourself, it is recommended to use the same bicarbonate of soda mixture that was mentioned earlier to clean the walls.
 Scrub all surfaces down thoroughly with this solutions, and then clean the fabrics thoroughly with fabric shampoo.

 By far the most convenient, quick and effective way of getting rid of the smell from your car is through buying an odour neutralising product that will instantly tackle the problem.
 However many people cannot afford, or do not want to fork out for such a luxury.
 In which case there are a number of cheap home remedies that you can try, however none of these will be 100% effective and should be only used as a last resort.

-For decades truck drivers have been using freshly ground coffee to remove odours from their trailers, and while the odours aren’t taken away the coffee odours can be strong enough to overpower some of the bad smells.
-This technique is now used to try and mask the smell of cigarette odours in peoples car, just put some ground coffee in a shallow dish and leave somewhere in the car where it will not be knocked over and spilt.
+For decades truck drivers have been using freshly ground coffee as a smoke odour eliminator.
+While the odours aren’t taken away the coffee odours can be strong enough to overpower some of the bad smells.
+This technique is now used to try and mask the smell of cigarette odours in peoples car,.
+Simply put some ground coffee in a shallow dish and leave somewhere in the car where it will not be knocked over and spilt.
 The coffee should take some of the edge off the cigarette smell in the car.

 Charcoal is an excellent odour absorber and people have been using briquettes for years to remove odours from their cars.
 Leave a box of briquettes in the car and keep enclosed, after 48 hours the stale cigarette smoke odour should begin to be absorbed by the briquettes and the odour should reduce.

-Vinegar is another fantastic household product that has odour reducing abilities.
+Vinegar is another fantastic household item that can remove smoke odour from your home.
 Pour about 1/4 litre of vinegar into a bucket or bowl and leave in the car, undisturbed for 48 hours.
 This should take away some of the cigarette smell from the car, but be warned, it will now smell of vinegar!

 Newspapers are also thought to have odour reducing properties, just leave a pile of newspaper in the car to allow to absorb odourous molecules, you will need to change the newspaper after a while to enable continued absorption.